QuickBooks Blog

 Create Customised Professional Online Invoices

-You can use tax invoice templates that come in-built with QuickBooks to create and send online invoices to your customers.
+You can use the tax invoice templates that come in-built with QuickBooks to create and send online invoices to your customers.
 The tax invoice templates are pre-formatted and allow you to simply fill in the required details, make changes as per your business needs, and send it to your customers for payment.
+You can also create custom invoices using in-built styling options to match your brand identity.

 Track Payments Anytime, Anywhere

-Furthermore, you can track your payments wherever you go, at any time, and on any device including a computer, smartphone, or tablet.
+You can also track your payments wherever you go, at any time, and on any device including a computer, smartphone, or tablet.
+You can even see overdue invoices and send automatic reminders for unpaid invoices.

 Get Time On Your Side With Automated Invoicing

-Also, you can choose to send online invoices individually or in batches, thus saving more time for your core activities.
-Here are some of the ways in which QuickBooks allows you to automate invoicing:
+You can also choose to send online invoices individually or in batches, saving more time for your core activities.

 Set Automatic Invoice Reminders